hari04hp/book-my-show-notification/README.md

+# Basic Information about the fork
+This repo was forked from https://github.com/deCodeIt/book-my-show-notification on Dec, 2022 and then I worked on it locally to make it work with Windows.
+But, the code is committed back to the repo on Feb, 2024.
+So, the updates made after Dec, 2022 in the main code, might not be present in this new branch windows.

+Updating few things in readme as well.

 # BookMyShow notification
 A python script to notify as soon as tickets for a given show are available on BookMyShow